FastComments/fastcomments-blog/src/content/(11-19-2020) Sorting Comment Threads with FastComments.md

     <img src="images/fc-sort-dropdown.png" alt="Sort Selection Dropdown" title="Sort Selection Dropdown" />
 </div>

-When selecting Newest or Oldest first the karma of the comment is not taken into account.
+When selecting Newest or Oldest First we do not take the karma of the comment into account.

 #### Keeping it Fast